gabrielfalcao/lettuce/docs/reference/terrain.rst

    world.some_variable = "yay!"

-so that, within some step file you could use things previously set on `world`:
+So that, within some step file you could use things previously set on `world`:

 .. doctest::